LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/from-facing-all-atrocities.md

 one and others can get,

-genuine good comes
+genuine goodness comes

-from choosing it regardless.
+by choosing it regardless.